Aurionpro Solutions Ltd leads gainers in 'B' group

 -

-Capital Trust Ltd, Shree Rama Newsprint Ltd, Vivimed Labs Ltd and Inventure Growth & Securities Ltd are among the other gainers in the BSE's 'B' group today, 09 March 2021.
+Capital Trust Ltd, Salzer Electronics Ltd, Paramount Communications Ltd and Paushak Ltd are among the other gainers in the BSE's 'B' group today, 10 March 2021.

-Capital Trust Ltd, Shree Rama Newsprint Ltd, Vivimed Labs Ltd and Inventure Growth & Securities Ltd are among the other gainers in the BSE's 'B' group today, 09 March 2021.
+Capital Trust Ltd, Salzer Electronics Ltd, Paramount Communications Ltd and Paushak Ltd are among the other gainers in the BSE's 'B' group today, 10 March 2021.

-Aurionpro Solutions Ltd soared 20.00% to Rs 100.5 at 11:56 IST.
+Aurionpro Solutions Ltd spiked 20.00% to Rs 120.6 at 11:59 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 92284 shares were traded on the counter so far as against the average daily volumes of 5805 shares in the past one month.
+On the BSE, 60917 shares were traded on the counter so far as against the average daily volumes of 10164 shares in the past one month.

-Shree Rama Newsprint Ltd spiked 19.76% to Rs 20.3.
+Salzer Electronics Ltd soared 13.38% to Rs 136.05.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 40122 shares were traded on the counter so far as against the average daily volumes of 18223 shares in the past one month.
+On the BSE, 49908 shares were traded on the counter so far as against the average daily volumes of 5725 shares in the past one month.

-Vivimed Labs Ltd gained 19.17% to Rs 21.45.
+Paramount Communications Ltd added 10.07% to Rs 10.06.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 11.32 lakh shares were traded on the counter so far as against the average daily volumes of 2.29 lakh shares in the past one month.
+On the BSE, 1.95 lakh shares were traded on the counter so far as against the average daily volumes of 63506 shares in the past one month.

-Inventure Growth & Securities Ltd exploded 17.22% to Rs 32.
+Paushak Ltd rose 10.00% to Rs 8540.5.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 71321 shares were traded on the counter so far as against the average daily volumes of 37719 shares in the past one month.
+On the BSE, 2684 shares were traded on the counter so far as against the average daily volumes of 4367 shares in the past one month.

 Powered by Capital Market - Live News